Digital Marketing Strategy for Jewelers: Trends & Strategies for 2026

 The jewelry industry is having a moment.
 On one hand, the global jewelry market hit nearly $367 billion in 2024 and is projected to reach $578 billion by 2033.
-On the other hand, traditional jewelry marketing — you know, those ads with soft focus and whispered promises of forever — is about as effective as trying to sell engagement rings on LinkedIn.
+On the other hand, traditional digital marketing for jewelry — you know, those ads with soft focus and whispered promises of forever — is about as effective as trying to sell engagement rings on LinkedIn.

 Your digital marketing strategy for jewelry brands can’t look like it did even two years ago.